Doctor insights on:

 Pleural effusion detected in xray.
 Aspiration done.
 Pleural fluid tested on cytology and myobacterium culture done.
 All negative-no growth.
 Pain severe in chest and back.
 Amylase:47 ada:72 glucose:200?

 Deoxygenated blood enters the lungs from the right side of the heart and travels to the lungs.
 When you inspire, oxygen flows into the lungs, transverses the capilliares and attaches to hemoglobin down a gradient.
 At the same time, co2 diffuses into the capilaries and is expelled with exhalation.
 Oxygen rich blood then flows to the left side of the heart and into the ...Read more

 - Talk to a doctor online

 - Pancreatic cancer fluid buildup in the lungs

-- Yellow fluid in the lungs with ovarian cancer
+- What fluid in lungs or stomach means with ovarian cancer?

 - Lung cancer and fluid around the heart